 The average mutual fund has over 100 securities.
 Mutual funds are what are most commonly seen in employer-sponsored accounts.

-Index funds are similar to ETFs in that it is not just one security but rather a basket of securities designed to mirror a certain aspect of the market.
+Index funds are ETFs or mutual funds that invest in a basket of securities designed to mirror a certain aspect of the market.

 When the S&P wins, the Index fund wins.
 Index funds are the best way to ride the gradual growth of the market using a buy and hold strategy.